The Best Indoor Plants Are The Ones That Stay Alive.

 Like most plants, the Shamrock Plant likes light – but it should be indirect or filtered – not direct sunlight.
 As long as you allow the soil to dry out between waterings – simply water it once a week and it’s a happy plant.

-Dreaming of vacation in a tropical location?
+Dreaming of a vacation in a tropical location?
 The Areca Palm help you with that.
 It looks great in the corner standing nice and tall.
 You have to know that it can grow quite tall – up to 7 feet – but if you keep it in a smaller pot the roots won’t spread as much and you’ll actually control the height.
 Pretty cool!

 You need to keep it in indirect light.
 Like with many of the other plants on this list, just wait for the soil to dry out a bit and only water it every other week.
 Pretty low maintenance for such a great plant addition to your home.